Why Florida’s distracted driving laws may not be enough

 It is a well-known fact that certain distractions can lead to serious car accidents.
-Florida currently has laws on the book addressing texting; however, there are many other behaviors take away a driver’s focus.
-Further, some believe that the current laws are not comprehensive enough.
+Florida currently has laws on the book addressing texting; however, there are many other behaviors that can take away a driver’s focus.
+Further, some, including many Tampa car accident attorneys, believe that the current laws are not comprehensive enough.

 Current Florida law